MicrosoftDocs/openapi-docs/OpenAPI/kiota/backing-store.md

 ## Implementations

-Kiota abstractions libraries provide a default implementation of the backing store **InMemoryBackingStore**, it is automatically registered by the generated client when the client is instantiated.
-The registration mechanism relies on a singleton defined in the abstractions library and the implementation in use will be common for all clients in the application domain.
+Kiota abstractions libraries provide a default implementation of the backing store **InMemoryBackingStore**.
+The generated client automatically registers it when the client is instantiated.
+The registration mechanism relies on a singleton defined in the abstractions library and the implementation in use is common for all clients in the application domain.

 You can register your own implementation by calling the **EnableBackingStore** on the **RequestAdapter** in use, or by passing it as an argument to the client constructor.